ExinPool/ChainX/monitor/README.md

 ### Clone

-- Clone this repo to your server using `git clone https://github.com/ExinPool/ChainX`
+- Clone this repo to your server using `cd /data/ExinPool && git clone https://github.com/ExinPool/ChainX`

 ### Setup